cameronnewbould/Portfolio_Project_SQL_Tableau_Airbnb/README.md

 ## 🎯 Project Objectives
 The primary goals of this project are to:

-- **Demonstrate professional SQL to Tableau EDA and presentation workflow for a portfolio project**
+- **Demonstrate professional SQL EDA and workflow for a portfolio project**
 - **Generate a cleaned fact table for further analysis with Tableau** `listings_dashboard.csv`
 - **Design an interactive dashboard with Tableau** `airbnb_dashboard.twb`
-- Demonstrate professional Tableau dashboard development skills
+- **Demonstrate professional Tableau dashboard workflow and development skills**

 ---